Skip to main content

 safari-18-ios (ios-safari-18, safari-latest-ios)iPhone Safari 18, supports h3

-Safari sets NoRFC7540Priorities=true, so it never emits the H2 PRIORITY frame.
-RFC 9218 priority headers carry the signal instead.
+Safari sets NoRFC7540Priorities=true, so it never emits the H2 PRIORITY frame, and RFC 9218 priority headers carry the signal instead.
 That's the single biggest tell that splits a Safari fingerprint from a Chrome one at the H2 layer, even though both ALPN as h2.

 Backwards-compat aliases

-The older <os>-<browser>-<version> naming still works for folks on older docs:
+The older <os>-<browser>-<version> naming still works for code written against earlier docs:

 ios-chrome-148 → chrome-148-ios